leobro98/readings/README.md

 This is an aplication for on-line handover of some numeric data from multiple users to one administrator via a server-side database.
 It also stores the data and allows to access them later.

-The application was made as a hobby project but has been used as a work tool in one estonian accounting company during several years.
+The application was made as a hobby project, but has been used as a work tool in one estonian accounting company during several years.
 Its demo version can be tried on the address http://vps32651nl.hyperhost.name:8080/readings/.

 In order to explain the aim and the business logic of the application the explanations should be given to the tradition of utility fees calculation in Estonia.